 To understand the role of theatre in 1922, one has to consider the atmosphere of the period.
 Only four years earlier the country had come through its most bloody war when tens of thousands of British soldiers had lost their lives.
-There was radio - but no television.
+There was radio but no television.
 In fact, it was in 1922 that the BBC was licensed to produce the first regular radio broadcasts.
 On a more fundamental level, people made their own entertainment in this era and visiting the theatre was very much an outing.
 Even until the 1950s and 60s, Saturday night audiences at amateur, as well as professional, shows would wear evening dress, the women adorned with furs and jewellery.
-Many would come to watch, with awe, the audiences go into the show - and this was no less the case with the Operatic Society.
-And to be part of the entertainers on stage was an honour and a privilege.
+Many would come just to watch the audiences go into the show and this was no less the case with the Operatic Society.
+To actually be part of the entertainers on stage was an honour and a privilege.

 Throughout this period the society continued to raise funds for local charities and between 1922 and 1929 alone handed over £645.
 The equivalent of nearly £30,000 in modern terms, the beneficiaries included the General, Homeopathic, Eye & Ear Hospitals, the District Nursing Association, the Maternity Home, the Children’s Convalescent Home, the General Hospital Building Fund, the Open-Air School for Delicate Children of Tunbridge Wells, the Hurstleigh Toddlers, and the Invalid Children’s Aid.
 Twenty years before the founding of the National Health Service, these donations must have been well received.
 1933’s chosen charity, The League Of Mercy, benefitted to the princely sum of £50, which is in excess of £3,500 in modern terms.
 Even way back in 1904 it was recorded that the Society had already presented £500 to various local charities.